newrelic/go-easy-instrumentation/end-to-end-tests/README.md

 about failed tests to its standard output.

 ## Configuration
 The test cases are defined in the JSON file supplied to `testrunner` as its argument.

+Please create a reference diff file in the test directory named "expect.ref" rather than utilize the cmp field.
+This helps us reduce tool and filesystem clutter.

 This is an object containing a single field: